chmllr/instachat/README.md

 InstaChat
 =========

-Instant anonymous encrypted in-memory only persisted chat.
+Instant anonymous encrypted in-memory-only persisted chat.

 ## How to run